California Corporate Tax Return Instructions

 Types of Business Taxes in California

-There are three different types of taxes for business in California.
+There are three different types of taxes for businesses in California.
 Almost all businesses in the state pay one or more of these taxes.

 - Franchise tax: This must be paid by S Corporations, limited partnerships, and limited liability companies as well as limited liability partnerships.
 It also applies to regular corporations that do not register a positive net income, therefore paying the franchise tax instead of the corporate tax.

-- Alternative minimum tax: The alternative minimum tax was created as a way to prevent companies from writing down income in order to prevent paying taxes.
-It's rate is 6.65% and applies to corporations and limited liability companies that want corporation status.
+- Alternative minimum tax: The alternative minimum tax was created as a way to prevent companies from writing down income to prevent paying taxes.
+Its rate is 6.65% and applies to corporations and limited liability companies that want corporation status.

 Tax Return Instructions Based on Company Type